BlueprintTechnologies/chatGPT-resources/databricks/readme.md

 ### Overview
-Accelerators for working with ChatGPT in Databricks.
+Accelerators, such as example notebooks and plugins, for working with ChatGPT in Databricks.